z2oh/C3.MonoGame.Primitives2D/README.md

 # C3.MonoGame.Primitives2D

-This is simply the XNA Primitives Shapes project project ported over to MonoGame.
+This is simply the XNA Primitives Shapes project ported over to MonoGame.
 I updated the refrences to refrence the MonoGame framework and nothing more.
 I wrote none of this code.

 This is the project page: http://jcpmcdonald.com/libraries/2d-xna-primitive-shapes/ and the bitbucket repository https://bitbucket.org/C3/2d-xna-primitives/wiki/Home .

 Those sources hold documentation on how to use this library.
 I have found it very useful in my projects.